toddmotto/angularjs-styleguide/README.md

 	  function CustomerController() {
 		  var vm = this;
 		  vm.name = {};
-		  vm.sendMessage = function() { };
+		  vm.sendMessage = function() {
+		  // right!
+		  ... vm.name ...
+		  };
 	  }
 	  ```

 	*Why?*

-	- The this keyword is contextual and when used within a function inside a controller may change its context.
-Capturing the context of this avoids encountering this problem.
+	- **Most importantly**, the `this` keyword is made available inside every Javascript function in order to gain reference to the invocation context if invoked as a method (e.g. `someInvocationContext.someMethod()`) or the new object created if invoked with the `new` operator as a constructor (e.g. `someNewObject = new SomeConstructor()`).
+Since angular internally invokes all functions registered as controllers with the `new` operator, any `this` reference inside the controller function necessarily refers to the new object constructed, unless... (a big unless!) nested inside another function.
+Capturing the top level `this` reference of a controller once and at the top of the controller, instead of repeating `this` calls throughout, encourages consistency and prevents any incorrectly nested `this` references.

   - **`$watch`ing in a controller**: Although usually better placed in a link function as part of a **[Directive](#directives)**, when creating watches in a controller using `controller as`, you can watch the `vm.*` member using the following syntax.
 (Create watches with caution as they add more load to the digest cycle.)